SynBioDex/libSBOLj/README.md

 ## Serialization in libSBOLj

 libSBOLj provides support for reading and writing libSBOLj documents in XML syntax.
-The structure of the documents is defined in two XML schema files that can be found in the [resources](https://github.com/SynBioDex/libSBOLj/tree/master/src/main/resources) directory.
+The structure of the documents is defined in two XML schema (XSD) files that can be found in the [resources](https://github.com/SynBioDex/libSBOLj/tree/master/src/main/resources) directory.

 A very simple SBOL document looks like this in XML: